dotnet/docs/docs/core/deploying/acquisition-experiences.md

 .NET Core can run in a Docker container.
 Official .NET Core Docker images are published to the Microsoft Container Registry (MCR) and are discoverable at the [Microsoft .NET Core Docker Hub repository](https://hub.docker.com/_/microsoft-dotnet-core/).
 Each repository contains images for different combinations of the .NET (SDK or Runtime) and OS that you can use.
 Microsoft provides images that are tailored for specific scenarios.
 For example, the [ASP.NET Core repository](https://hub.docker.com/_/microsoft-dotnet-core-aspnet/) provides images that are built for running ASP.NET Core apps in production.

-For more information about using .NET Core in a Docker container refer to [Introduction to .NET and Docker](https://docs.microsoft.com/en-us/dotnet/core/docker/intro-net-docker) and [Samples](https://github.com/dotnet/dotnet-docker/blob/master/samples/README.md).
+For more information about using .NET Core in a Docker container, see [Introduction to .NET and Docker](https://docs.microsoft.com/en-us/dotnet/core/docker/intro-net-docker) and [Samples](https://github.com/dotnet/dotnet-docker/blob/master/samples/README.md).

 ## Azure App Services
 Various Azure services support containers.
 You create a Docker image for your application and deploy it to one of the following services: